 This degree should normally be in a natural science (physics, chemistry, biology or related field), engineering, mathematics, computer science; or in anthropology, psychology or related fields.
 Students with a bachelor’s degree in any field will be considered if their career or ministry path involves a strong scientific interest (e.g., science journalism, campus ministry).

 Applicants must submit a brief written statement outlining their vocational objectives and how the degree might relate to those objectives.

 - Satisfactorily complete at least 39 semester credits as outlined in the curriculum below.

 - Maintain a 2.5 average with no grade below a "C" in all courses to be credited toward graduation.

 - Students are placed on academic probation if their grade point average for any semester falls below 2.5 and will remain on probation as long as the single semester or cumulative grade point average remains below 2.5.
 Probation students are granted one semester in which to bring their academic work up to the required level (2.5) for continuance in the program.
 A student cannot graduate while on probation.

 - Complete a minimum of 24 credits in the degree program at Biola University.

 - Up to 15 credits of graduate credits may be transferred into the program for classes deemed comparable.
-Core classes may be waived on the basis of two comparable undergraduate courses, with grades of "B" or better in both classes.
+Advanced standing credits may be granted on the basis of comparable undergraduate courses with grades of “B” or better.
+Consult admissions counselor for more information.